playbenny/benny_manual/docs/sidebar.md

 ### Parameter errors

-You can introduce per-voice static errors, a gradual (per-voice) drift of parameters, and there's also a 'panel lockup' feature which simulates something my prophet-600 does where randomly, for a few moments, a parameter will stop updating for just one voice.
+You can introduce per-voice static errors, a gradual (per-voice) drift of parameters, and there's also a 'panel lockup' feature which simulates something my slightly broken prophet-600 does where randomly, for a few moments, a parameter will stop updating for just one voice.

 ## States